Thursday August 1, 2019 | 7:30PM (Pre-concert talk at 6:45PM)

 Christ Church Cathedral | Map

-For EMV’s first collaboration with the Vancouver Bach Choir, the singers of this illustrious amateur choir join sixteen of the finest professional choral singers in the Pacific Northwest for a performance of Faure’s uplifting Requiem and Cantique de Jean Racine.
+For EMV’s first collaboration with the Vancouver Bach Choir, the singers of this illustrious choir join sixteen of the finest professional choral singers in the Pacific Northwest for a performance of Faure’s uplifting Requiem and Cantique de Jean Racine.
 The first half will focus on unaccompanied performances of works by other important French composers including a full performance of Poulenc’s Mass in G.

 Cantique de Jean Racine

 Cantique du Rhône – I. Qu’il est beau

 Op.
 68, No. 2: Les fleurs et les arbres